 And from psychedelia to the emotionality and closeness of Pablo Alborán.
 The Malaga-born artist's program was one of the most awaited dates of the month of June and it started with the masterful performance of Ezequiel Montoya in the Zona Momentos Alhambra.
 Another full house in our garden to experience the presentation that Alborán has prepared in this tour of theaters.
 There was time to get excited, chant those choruses that we have been singing for years and get up from our chairs to finish jumping with a powerful and forceful encore.
 I'm sure you still remember the great moment when Pablo said to call his mother in the middle of the show.
 Epic.

 After Pablo Alborán's performance, we reached the first week of our sixth edition and we celebrated with a rock n' roll madrileño beat.
 For the first time in the capital, we established a new subway line from La Elipa to the botanical, through Malasaña called Burning and Los Enemigos.
 The guitars started to sound early in the afternoon with DJ Tonin Sambeat's session in the Zona Momentos Alhambra, just before getting ready to welcome Josele and his band.
 A dazzling start for Enemigos, who came out accompanied by their "Señora" in tribute to Joan Manuel Serrat.

 After 22:00, it was Burning's turn.
-Indeed, the formula worked.
-Leather jacket, rock glasses and the whole botanical feel better.
-It was a delight to listen to the guitars of Nico and Dani, accompanied by the voice of Johnny, one of a kind and a great standard bearer of the remembered movida madrileña.
+Indeed the formula worked.
+Leather jacket, rock glasses and all the botanical feel better.
+A delight to listen to the guitars of Nico and Dani, accompanied by the voice of Johnny, unique in its kind and great standard bearer of the remembered movida madrileña.
 After the last chord of "Una Noche Sin Ti", we turned on the amplifier standby until Saturday 18th.